 1).
 Which hormones have an impact on fertility?

 “While a few hormones seem to be named more often than others when it comes to conceiving, the truth is that many come into play,” shares Dr. Mersereau “In fact, the number of different hormones that impact fertility is one of the things that can make addressing hormone-related infertility particularly challenging.
 However, the good news is that if your periods are coming on a regular monthly basis, you are likely ovulating and your reproductive hormones are ‘in balance’.
 In cases where the period is very irregular, we can make the right adjustments to properly balance hormones, which will often lead to successful outcomes.”

 Some of the hormones that will most significantly impact your ability to become pregnant are:

-- Thyroid hormones – There are lots of hormones produced by the thyroid, most notably triiodothyronine (T3) and thyroxine (T4) hormones.
+- Thyroid hormones – The thyroid produces many hormones, most notably triiodothyronine (T3) and thyroxine (T4) hormones.
 These hormones primarily impact metabolic rate and digestion, but they are also inextricably tied to reproduction.
-If you’re experiencing thyroid dysfunction, you may experience difficulties, including hyperprolactinemia.
+If you’re experiencing thyroid dysfunction, you may experience difficulties with ovulation or implantation.

 - Prolactin – The hormone prolactin is critical to the production of breast milk, but it also plays an essential role in becoming pregnant in the first place.
-If your prolactin levels are abnormal, you will likely experience cycle irregularity, which in turn can cause issues with ovulation and, ultimately, with conception.
+If your prolactin levels are abnormal, you will likely experience menstrual cycle irregularity, which in turn can cause issues with ovulation.

-- Anti-Müllerian Hormone (AMH) – This hormone is produced by ovarian follicles, or the sack that contains the immature egg.
-Its primary function is to support the immature eggs.
+- Anti-Müllerian hormone (AMH) – This hormone is produced by ovarian follicles, or the small cycles that contains the immature egg.
+Its primary function is to support immature eggs.
 Measuring this hormone is one of the best predictors of how many eggs you have remaining in your ovaries.